2018 IACC Working Group Biographies

 Marcella Ronyak, Ph.D., L.C.S.W., CDP

-Deputy Director, Division of Behavioral Health, Indian Health Service (IHS) Headquarters
+Director, Division of Clinical & Community Services, Indian Health Service (IHS), Headquarters

-Dr. Marcella Ronyak is the Deputy Director for the Division of Behavioral Health at Indian Health Service (IHS) Headquarters.
-She is responsible for providing leadership and direction to programs and activities designed to improve the health services to 2.2 million American Indians and Alaska Natives (AI/AN) through a system of IHS, Tribal, and Urban (I/T/U) operated facilities and programs.
-Prior to re-joining IHS, she was the Director of the Office of Indian Alcohol and Substance Abuse at the Substance Abuse and Mental Health Services Administration (SAMHSA) and served as the IHS Alcohol and Substance Abuse Lead.
-Preceding her federal career, she worked for the Confederated Tribes of the Colville Reservation as the Tribal Psychologist and as an independent contractor providing clinical services to children and families within the community.
-Dr. Ronyak is a member of the Confederated Tribes of the Colville Reservation in Nespelem, Washington and is the mother of a child on the autism spectrum.
+Dr. Marcy Ronyak is a member of the Confederated Tribes of the Colville Reservation in Nespelem, Washington.
+Dr. Ronyak, is the Director for the Division of Clinical & Community Services, Indian Health Service (IHS), Headquarters.
+She is responsible for providing leadership and direction to programs and activities designed to improve the health services to 2.3 million American Indians and Alaska Natives (AI/AN) through a system of IHS, Tribal, and Urban (I/T/U) operated facilities and programs.
+Previously, she served at IHS as the Deputy Director for the Division of Behavioral Health.
+Prior to re-joining IHS, she was the Director of the Office of Indian Alcohol and Substance Abuse at the Substance Abuse and Mental Health Services (SAMHSA) and served as the IHS Alcohol and Substance Abuse Lead.
+Preceding her federal career, she worked for the Confederated Tribes of the Colville Reservation as the Tribal Psychologist and an independent contractor providing clinical services to children and families within the community.
+Dr. Ronyak is a parent of a child on the autism spectrum and a member of the Interagency Autism Coordinating Committee.

 Nina Schor, M.D., Ph.D.